sunbeam-labs/sunbeam/docs/usage.rst

   ``exclude`` config option).
 * ``-p`` prints the actual shell command executed for each rule, which is very helpful for debugging purposes.
+* ``--cores`` specifies the total number of cores used by Sunbeam.
+For example, if you run Sunbeam with ``--cores 100`` and each rule/processing step uses 20 threads, it will run 5 rules at once.

 .. _cluster:

 Cluster options
 ---------------